Listinlist/.github/profile/README.md

-# listbylist
+# Listbylist

-listbylist is a list-making application designed to help you remember everything and discover anything.
+Listbylist is a list-making application designed to help you remember everything and discover anything.

 https://listbylist.com